catamphetamine/anychan/README.md

 ## Configuration

-By default the application uses `./configuration/default.json` settings.
+By default the application uses `./configuration/default.json` settings file.

-To define custom/additional settings one can create `configuration.json` file in the `./configuration` directory.
+To define custom/additional settings one can create a `configuration.json` file in the `./configuration` directory.

 <details>
 <summary>Example:</summary>